tejasvaidhyadev/tejasvaidhyadev.github.io/pages/Avocation.md

 and Short Film Making in Technology General Championship 2020 at the IIT Kharagpur.
 - **Mentor at Google Summer of Code and Julia Summer of Code: Mentored the following projects:** "Plug and Play Language Models in Julia" and " XLNet - A Generalized Autoregressive Pretraining Model for JuliaText".
+- **Organizer at ACL YEAR-ROUND MENTORSHIP**- Trying to establish global supportive network for NLP researchers.

 ## **SOCIAL CAUSE**
 - Volunteerly taught rural students for two years in the villages near kharagpur on saturday and sunday